 This point goes hand-in-hand with the third point that features the importance of being able to tell a story.
 When telling a story, it doesn’t entirely have to be employee-oriented.

-It could also be about why the company was formed and all the founders went through to get it through where it is today.
+It could also be about why the company was formed and all that the founders went through to put it into its current successful position.
 The point of telling a story is to appeal to the emotions of whoever is watching it and create a sense of purpose.

 Creating meaning in the workplace is as important today as it’s ever been.
 People look for the reason to do anything that they do.
 It acts as a compass to what they are going to be doing at their job.
 Without one, productivity and job satisfaction take a major hit.

 The most common way of highlighting this is by stating the company’s missions and goals.
-Give employees examples of how their position creates a meaningful change in the company.
-If you’re part of it, maybe even talk about the charity work the company is involved in, if its objective is much more than simply turning a profit at the end of the day.
+Give employees examples of how their position creates a meaningful change within the company.
+If your company involves itself in such endeavours, consider focusing on the charity work you do.

 Life beyond work